zack3030/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Script that display the 10 newest files in a directory
+script that takes a list of words as inputs and prints words that appear exactly once